nalinda05kl/TSU-summer-program/README.md

 ## Teaching Plan (for 2019 program)

 ## 1. Python Programing (1 week)
-1.1 Introduction to Python programing
+1.1 Introduction to Python programing <br>
-1.2 Data types and operators
+1.2 Data types and operators <br>
 1.3 Control flow
 1.4 Functions
 1.5 Using modules and packages